Evanlab02/Lyzer/Docs/docs/backend/architecture.md

 Clients are responsible for communicating with other APIs.
 In the case of Lyzer, an example is a client to query Jolpica F1 data.

-The clients should be doing minimal work and keeping everything as simple as possible, and focus primarily on communication with APIs.

-They should *not* be performing transformations of anything of the sort.
+Clients should perform minimal work, keeping everything as simple as possible, and focus primarily on communication with APIs.
+They should *not* perform transformations or similar tasks.

-An example implementation would be as below:
+An example implementation is shown below:

 ```csharp
 using System.Runtime.Serialization;